gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-25-a-model-citizen.markdown

 _For a less facetious treatment of testing, please see my book [Deal With It: Attitude for Coders](https://leanpub.com/dealwithit/).
 You'll like it!_

 In my opinion, you should NEVER code without tests.
 This is like doing a tightrope walk over a raging river whilst drunk.
 With no safety net.
 In the rain.
 With pirates.
 And a monkey is chewing on that rope.
-And it’s on fire.
+And it's on fire.
 And everyone is shouting at you.
 You get the picture.

 Soooo, this test is for the model.
 There's one more test: